github/docs/contributing/content-style-guide.md

 ## Tables

+### Use tables only for presenting tabular information
+Tables work best for presenting tabular data, such as information that needs to be compared or values with multiple attributes.
+Do not use tables for simple lists - see the "[Lists](https://github.com/github/docs/blob/main/contributing/content-style-guide.md#lists)" section of this document.

+### Avoid describing tables
 A table’s contents should be clear from the preceding content - avoid unneeded descriptions.
 If you must describe a table, use complete sentences closed with a period.
 - **Use:** Nothing or a clear header.
 - **Avoid:** “The table below shows what kind of migration data is exported:”

+### Include a value for every cell
+Every cell in a table must contain a value.
+If there is no data, use "None" or "Not applicable".
+Do not use "NA" or "N/A".

+### Use clear, consistent symbols and labels

+For tables that use symbols:

+* Populate all cells.
+For example in a permissions table, do not mark only the cells for things that require a permission.
+* Use [octicons](https://github.com/github/docs/blob/main/contributing/content-markup-reference.md#octicons) or SVG.
+Do not use emoji.
+* Use a [check mark](https://primer.style/octicons/check-16) for affirmative values ("Yes", "Required", "Supported") and a [cross](https://primer.style/octicons/x-16) for negative values ("No", "Optional", "Unsupported").
+* Use `aria-label` to describe the meaning of the symbol, not its visual characteristics.
+For example, "Required", not "Check mark icon".

+Where table data is not truly binary (every value is either "Yes" or "No", for example), text values may be needed in addition to, or instead of, symbols.
+For example on the page "[About GitHub Support](https://docs.github.com/en/support/learning-about-github-support/about-github-support)", some features are marked as "Available to purchase".

+### Use footnotes sparingly
+Avoid using footnotes where possible.
+Consider instead whether you could place a [callout](https://github.com/github/docs/blob/main/contributing/content-style-guide.md#callouts) before or after the table, or present the information in another way.
+See some [examples of alternatives to footnotes from NICE.org.uk](https://www.nice.org.uk/corporate/ecd6/chapter/footnotes).

+If you must use footnotes, use numbers in square brackets [1].
+Do not use typographical symbols or special characters.

 ## Titles